 Cookie Information helps you become GDPR cookie compliant

 Cookie Information’s Cookie Consent Solution provides your website with the necessary tools to become ePrivacy and GDPR compliant.

 - Collects your users’ valid consent to cookies (the banner)

-- Blocks cookies before consent is given (prior consent)
+- Blocks cookies before consent are given (prior consent)

-- Provides users with possibility to reject cookies on your website (privacy controls)
+- Provides users with the possibility to reject cookies on your website (privacy controls)

 - Stores user consents (in case of inspection by DPA)

-By giving your users and potential customers the option to protect their personal data, you not only comply with the GDPR, you also increase your brand value and build consumer trust.
+By giving your users and potential customers the option to protect their data, you not only comply with the GDPR you also increase your brand value and build consumer trust.